crysalead-js/dom-layer/README.md

 With delegated events, events are not attached to DOM element directly.
 The events are listened at the a level element (i.e `document.body` in this case) using a single event listener.
 This strategy is probably the most advantageous especially for virtual dom implementations.
 It tends to perform faster when the number of event handlers is high and works in a transparent manner.
 So that's why the DOM level 2 events (i.e which requires numerous `addEventListener()/removeEventListener()` on DOM patching) hasn't been implemented.

 Note:
-Make sure you initialized the event manager first by using `domLayer.events.init()` otherwise the events won't be catched on `document.body` (and therefore "forwarded" on the defined event handler).
+Make sure you initialized the event manager first by using `domLayer.events.init()` otherwise the events won't be catched on `document.body` (and therefore "forwarded" up to the event handler).

 You can check an [example here](http://rawgit.com/crysalead-js/dom-layer/master/examples/input/input.html).